plbt5/voc-dt/CONTRIBUTE.md

 In conclusion, any newly added concept adds a node, uniquely identified by URI, with human readable labels.

 ### SKOS implementation
 Every node that you add will be implemented as part of a larger skos-taxonomy.
-In the context of this SKOS-taxonomy:

-* a *device* will be implemented as a [`skos:Concept`][skos:concept], particularly as an [`observable:DeviceTypeConcept`][uco:devicetypeconcept] (refer to the [Style guide](#style-guide)).
+In the context of this SKOS-taxonomy, a *device* or *category of devices* will be implemented as a [`skos:Concept`][skos:concept], particularly as an [`observable:DeviceTypeConcept`][uco:devicetypeconcept] (refer to the [Style guide](#style-guide)).
-* a *category* will be implemented as either [`observable:DeviceTypeConcept`][uco:devicetypeconcept] or [`skos:Collection`][skos:collection]

 The intent of a [`skos:ConceptScheme`][skos:conceptscheme] is to capture a single complete taxonomy, enforcing a hierarchy of terms (a tree).
 Higher terms denote more abstract categories that address only a single or few shared characteristics, whereas lower terms denote more specific categories that share a lot of characteristics.
-The most specific categories, i.e., the *leafs*, of a concept scheme can almost describe individuals. <br>
+The most specific categories, i.e., the *leafs*, of a concept scheme can almost describe individuals.
-The intent of a [`skos:Collection`][skos:collection] is to group closely-related concepts that appear in the taxonomy, without enforcing a hierarchy between them.
-"Collections are useful where a group of concepts shares something in common, and it is convenient to group them under a common label, or where some concepts can be placed in a meaningful order."
-The "common label" denotes the collection.

 ## Types of contributions we're looking for